Hamilton (village), New York: History

-The area that became the town of Hamilton (including the village of Hamilton) was originally inhabited by members of the Iroquois League, and some of the territory is still considered to be sacred by the Oneida Indian Nation.
+The area that became the town and village of Hamilton was originally inhabited by members of the Iroquois League, and some of the territory is still considered to be sacred by the Oneida Indian Nation.
 Following the American Revolution, the area was ceded to the State of New York.
 Until 1878, Hamilton was an original outpost of the Chenango Canal.

-The town of Hamilton was founded near what is now Earlville, and has gradually expanded into a wide area populated by farms and settlements.
+The town of Hamilton was founded near what is now Earlville, and gradually expanded into a wide area populated by farms and settlements.

-The family of the brothers Samuel and Elisha Payne had been prominent in Connecticut since before the Revolutionary War, in which they had served, possibly at Ft.
-Stanwix, near what is now Rome, New York.
-At the close of the Revolutionary War, The pair moved from Lebanon, Connecticut, to the town of Whitestone (now Whitesboro, New York), a few miles from Utica.
+The family of the brothers Samuel and Elisha Payne had been prominent in Connecticut since before the Revolutionary War, in which they had served, possibly at Fort Stanwix, near what is now Rome, New York.
+At the close of the Revolutionary War, the pair moved from Lebanon, Connecticut, to the town of Whitestone (now Whitesboro, New York), a few miles from Utica.

 In 1794, Samuel Payne moved southwest from Whitestone into the town of Hamilton, where he started a farm on the hill that is today's location of Colgate University.

 In 1795, a year after his brother moved into the town of Hamilton, Elisha Payne did so as well.
-He and others from Whitestone and Connecticut moved to an unsettled area just north of his brother and that settlement grew to become today's village of Hamilton.
+He and others from Whitestone and Connecticut moved to an unsettled area just north of his brother, and that settlement grew to become today's village of Hamilton.
 Because of Elisha Payne's interest and ability in developing the settlement, it became known as "Payne's Settlement".
 He built a barn, the first framed building in the village, and in 1802 he opened a tavern at the intersection of Broad and Lebanon streets, taking the place of an existing tavern that had opened in 1800.
 This became the Park House (hotel), which in 1925 was replaced by the present-day Colgate Inn.
 By 1800, Payne's Settlement had, in addition to log cabins, five framed buildings and a nearby sawmill.
 By 1806 much of the land surrounding the settlement had been cleared and replaced by orchards and farms.
 Salt was the accepted form of currency in the settlement.